 This is one of the most popular south Indian fruits used as an ingredient in ice cream and milkshake.
 This tropical fruit has its origin from Central America and Cuba.
 Farmers in Kerala are involved in the plantation of a wide variety of this fruit.

 Longan is one of the most widely grown fruits in Kerala.
 It is one of the fruits of the soapberry family.
 It is very sweet and tasty.
 In India, Kerala and Tamil Nadu are the major producers of this fruit.

 As like most of the fruits, cempedak is also native to Southeast Asia.
 It looks like a jackfruit and a breadfruit.
 You will also find its taste very similar to that of jackfruit.
 This fruit falls under the exotic category.
 Moreover, Indonesia and Malaysia are the major producers of cempedak fruit.

 Jackfruit (kathal) is also known as the state fruit of Kerala.
 In India, it is the largest tree-borne fruit.
 Tropical regions are suitable for the plantation of jackfruit.
 It is evident that Kerala is the highest producer of this fruit in the world.

-Those exotic and tropical fruits that we come across everyday are no more only confined to Southeast Asia, Malaysia, Amazon or Indonesia.
+Those exotic and tropical fruits that we come across every day are no more only confined to Southeast Asia, Malaysia, Amazon or Indonesia.
 Today, cultivation of champaka fruit and durian fruit in Kerala is growing rapidly every year.
-The cultivation of mangosteen tree in Kerala has become very common, which once had no trace in India.
-Along with Kerala, south Indian states such as Tamil Nadu and Karnataka are also contributing a lot in the cultivation and production of many tropical and exotic fruits.
+The cultivation of the mangosteen tree in Kerala has become very common, which once had no trace in India.
+Along with Kerala, south Indian states such as Tamil Nadu and Karnataka are also contributing a lot to the cultivation and production of many tropical and exotic fruits.